magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 Context
 -------

-| We did not write the description to this field.
+| This is the context that the call will be processed, by default is set to "billing".
+Only alter if you have knowledge of Asterisk.